Print This Bible Study

 Hope deferred makes the heart sick: but when the desire comes, it is a tree of life.
 (Proverbs 13:12).

 The third mention of the “tree of life” in the book of Proverbs is in connection with hope that is realized.
-There is no “tree of life” as long as one’s hope is deferred.
-Only when “the desire comes [hope is realized]” does the “tree of life” come into view.
+There is no tree of life as long as one’s hope is deferred.
+Only when “the desire comes [hope is realized]” does the tree of life come into view.

-This thought from the book of Proverbs is in perfect accord with the Christians’ present hope in the light of the two previous references to the “tree of life” in this book.
+This thought from the book of Proverbs is in perfect accord with the Christians’ present hope in the light of the two previous references to the tree of life in this book.
 Christians have been “begotten” from above to a “living hope” through the “resurrection of Jesus Christ from the dead.”
 Christ lives, and Christians will live with Him.
 But this fact is not the object of one’s hope.
 Hope is described as “living” because of resurrection, but hope itself lies in things beyond resurrection.
 These things are revealed as an “inheritance” and a “salvation” (1 Peter 1:3-5).

 “Hope,” “inheritance,” and “salvation” are inseparably linked in Scripture.
 It is only because we are saved (passive, salvation of the spirit) that we can possess a “hope.”
 And the hope that Christians possess looks ahead to the reception of an inheritance within a salvation (future, salvation of the soul) to be revealed.

 The “blessed hope” in Titus 2:13 is one of the more familiar passages written to Christians in this respect.
-This hope is often said to be the return of Christ, but that’s not what this or any other passage in the New Testament dealing with the Christians’ hope teaches at all.
+This hope is often said to be the return of Christ for His Church, but that’s not what this or any other passage in the New Testament dealing with the Christians’ hope teaches at all.
 Hope, as in Titus 2:13, is associated with the “appearing of the glory of the great God and our Savior Jesus Christ” (ASV).
-The construction of the Greek text actually makes hope synonymous with the appearing of this glory.
-Christians are the ones who possess this hope, as they are the ones who will be partakers of Christ’s glory when it is revealed.
-In this respect, participation in the coming glory of Christ will be the realization of one’s present hope, for one cannot be separated from the other.

-Christians realizing their present hope, and the overcomers in Revelation 2:7 who will be allowed to partake of the “tree of life,” are one and the same.
-This is the reason Proverbs 13:12 teaches that hope realized is a tree of life.”
-Those Christians one day coming into a realization of their present hope will be the ones who constitute the rulers in the kingdom, the ones allowed to partake of the “tree of life” to equip them for service in their respective capacities in the kingdom.
+Christians realizing their present hope, and the overcomers in Revelation 2:7 who will be allowed to partake of the tree of life, are one and the same.
+This is the reason Proverbs 13:12 teaches that hope realized is “a tree of life.”
+Those Christians one day coming into a realization of their present hope will be the ones who constitute the rulers in the kingdom, the ones allowed to partake of the tree of life to equip them for service in their respective capacities in the kingdom.

 A Wholesome Tongue